Skhidnytsia: Description

 The settlement of Skhidnytsia was first mentioned in the documents of the 15th century.

-Skhidnytsia is known for its deposits mineral waters.
-For today there are 38 sources and 17 wells with different chemical composition of mineral water.
+Skhidnytsia is known for its deposits of mineral water.
+Today, there are 38 sources and 17 wells with different chemical composition of mineral water.

 Until 18 July 2020, Skhidnytsia belonged to Boryslav Municipality.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, Boryslav Municipality was merged into Drohobych Raion.

+Until 26 January 2024, Skhidnytsia was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Skhidnytsia became a rural settlement.

 Synagogue

 The only wooden synagogue in Ukraine that was not destroyed during World War II stands in Skhidnytsia.

 It was built in the late 19th century.
-The simple building has 12 windows and was in use up to the German invasion in 1941.
+The simple building has 12 windows and was used up to the German invasion in 1941.